waawal/greenbalance/README.rst

 Installation
 ============

-*See blow for OS-specific preparations.*
+*See below for OS-specific preparations.*

 Install *greenbalance* with: